 \section{Introduction}

 CNNs have been designed to take advantage of implicit characteristics of natural images, specifically correlation in local neighborhood and feature equivariance.
-The wide application of features obtained by convolving images with explicitly defined local filters highlights the shift from the extraction of global information towards local learning.

-Standard CNNs rely on the learned convolutional filters that allow them to be adjusted flexibly to the data available.
-In some cases, however, it may be advantageous to revert to preset filter banks.
-For instance with limited training data, using a collection of preset filters can help in avoiding overfitting and in reducing the computational complexity of the system.
-An example of such networks with preset (wavelet based) filters is the scattering network, which achieved state-of-the-art results in handwritten digit recognition and texture classification~\cite{Bruna13}.
+Standard CNNs rely on learned convolutional filters hence finetuned to the data available.
+However, it can be advantageous to revert to preset filter banks: for instance, with limited training data ~\cite{Ulicny19}, using a collection of preset filters can help in avoiding overfitting and in reducing the computational complexity of the system.
+Scattering networks are an example of such networks with preset (wavelet based) filters which have achieved state-of-the-art results in handwritten digit recognition and texture classification~\cite{Bruna13}.

 We propose instead to replace the standard convolutional operations in CNNs by harmonic blocks that learn the weighted sums of responses to the Discrete Cosine Transform (DCT) filters, see Fig.~\ref{fig:harmlayer}.

-DCT has been successfully used for JPEG encoding to transform image blocks into spectral representations to capture the most information with a small number of coefficients~\cite{Wallace92}.
+DCT has been successfully used for JPEG encoding to transform image blocks into spectral representations to capture the most information with a small number of coefficients.
 Motivated by frequency separation and energy compaction properties of DCT, the proposed harmonic networks rely on combining responses of window-based DCT with a small receptive field.
 Our method learns how to optimally combine spectral coefficients at every layer to produce a fixed size representation defined as a weighted sum of responses to DCT filters.
-The use of DCT filters allows one to easily address the task of model compression.
-While other works that propose convolutional filters decomposition to particular basis functions~\cite{Qiu18,Tayyab19} have mostly focused on ability to compress the network, we show furthermore that prior information coming from well chosen filter basis can not only be used for compression but can also speed up training convergence and improve performance.
+The use of DCT filters allows one to represent and regularize filter parameters directly in the DCT domain and easily address the task of model compression.
+Other works that propose convolutional filters decomposition to particular basis functions~\cite{Qiu18,Tayyab19} have predominantly focused on network compression.
+In our study we demonstrate that prior information coming from well chosen filter basis can not only be used to compress but also speeds up training convergence and improves performance.